Yossi Maaravi: Biography

 Maaravi was born and raised in Holon.
 After graduating from high school, he served in the military in a unit that aims to assist high school students & soldiers alike in improving their Arabic.
 After his military service, he completed a double-major B.A. (psychology and the "Amirim" interdisciplinary honors program) from the Hebrew University of Jerusalem.
 During his studies, he traveled numerous times to the Far East and worked as a tour guide in China, Nepal, and Tibet.

 Maaravi received his Ph.D. in business administration from the Tel Aviv University.
 His doctorate deals with the psychological aspects of business negotiation.
 Among others, Maaravi lectured at Tel Aviv University.

 Now, Maaravi is the co-founder and Dean of the Adelson School of Entrepreneurship in the Reichman University in Herzliya.
-Also, he consults in various fields of business and organizational psychology.
+He also currently teaches as a visiting professor at the Darmstadt University of Technology and the Frankfurt School of Management and Economics.
+In addition, Dr. Ma'ari has rich experience in entrepreneurship, as well as consulting for companies and organizations.
+He is married and has three children.

 Writing

 Maaravi's first book "The Juice Tree", is a children's book illustrated by the illustrator Shahar Kober and published in 2010 by "Hakibbutz Hameuchad - Sifriat Poalim Publishing Group".
 The book depicts a "social dilemma" and teaches important insights on correct community conduct.
 "The Juice Tree" has received warm critique in Israel and was included in the Israeli education ministry's recommended books for 2010-2011.
 Following the success in Israel, the book was translated to Korean in 2011.

 His second book "Friendship and Magic", which was also illustrated by Shahar Kober, was published in 2011 by the same publishing house.

 The book describes a tale in which a creative solution is needed in order to solve a conflict and demonstrates the meaning of an integrative negotiation.

 These two books are part of a continuing project that aims to expose children and their parents through simple children's books to basic insights in social science thus helping them be better members in their community.

 A short story written by Maaravi called "Every Great Forest Begins with One Small Tree" was published in the children's Anthology "Klompopo Island and more stories", 2010 by "Hakibbutz Hameuchad - Sifriat Poalim Publishing Group".

 During 2015 Maaravi's book "You Deserve Better – how to succeed in the negotiation of your life" was published by "Kinneret Zmora-Bitan Dvir" publishing group.
 This book takes a wide view on negotiation in different aspects of life, and suggests a practical toolbox to improve in these fields, based on research from the fields of social and behavioral studies.

 Moreover, Dr. Maaravi continues to publish opinion pieces in the daily Israeli press.